 The Peace Corps uses a competency-based training approach throughout the continuum of learning, supporting you from arrival in-country to your departure.
 Learn more about the Peace Corps' approach to training.

-- Pre-service training in-country is conducted by Peace Corps staff, most of whom are locally hired trainers.
+- Pre-service training (PST) in-country is conducted by Peace Corps staff, most of whom are locally-hired trainers.
 To foster integration into the community, trainees live with a host family during training.
 Training covers technical, linguistic, cross-cultural, health, and safety and security topics.

 - Technical training involves formal sessions and practical assignments working in the community.

 - Language training incorporates formal lessons (five days a week in small groups) and a community-based approach.
 In addition to classroom time, you will have assignments in the community and with your host family.
 The goal is to establish basic social communication skills, with a plan to practice and further develop your language skills.
 You will be tested on language proficiency during service.